 Theoretically, wealthier people should buy less insurance, and should self-insure through saving instead, as insurance entails monitoring costs.
-Here, we use administrative data for 63,000 individuals and, contrary to theory, and that the wealthier have better life and property insurance coverage.
+Here, we use administrative data for 63,000 individuals and, contrary to theory, find that the wealthier have better life and property insurance coverage.
 Wealth-related differences in background risk, legal risk, liquidity constraints, financial literacy, and pricing explain only a small fraction of the positive wealth-insurance correlation.
-This puzzling correlation persists in individual fixed-effects models estimated using 2,500,000 person-month observations.
+This puzzling correlation persists in individual fixed-effects models estimated using 2.5 million person-month observations.
 The fact that the less wealthy have less coverage, though intuitively they benefit more from insurance, might increase financial health disparities among households.